How to Trade Futures

 In the example above the Inside Market would be 3029.75 by 3030.00.
 If you wanted to buy instantly you would pay 3030.00 and if you wanted to sell instantly you would pay 3029.75.

-Calculating Profit and Loss on Futures
+Calculating Profit and Loss On Futures Trades

 To calculate your profit or loss on a futures trade use the following formula.